ding-lab/somaticwrapper/README.md

 # somaticwrapper version 1.1 ##

-Detect somatic variants from tumor and normal WXS
+Detect somatic variants from tumor and normal WXS for HG38 reference

 ### Song Cao ###